marcy-cloud/marcli/cmd/README.md

 **File:** `cutiepie-tty.go`
 **Description:** Serves a web-based terminal interface for remote access to cutiepie-tui - so accessible! 🌐
 **Usage:** `marcli cutiepie-tty [--port 8080]`
 **Details:** Starts an HTTP server that serves a web terminal using HTMx, Alpine.js, and xterm.js.
-The terminal connects to a PTY running cutiepie-tui, allowing remote access via browser.
+The terminal connects to a PTY running cutiepie-tui with `--stay-alive` enabled, allowing remote access via browser.
+Uses WebSocket for real-time bidirectional communication.
 Default port is 8080.
+The web interface features a beautiful terminal emulator with proper overflow handling and responsive design.

+### cutiepie 🎀
+**File:** `cutiepie-tui.go`
+**Description:** The main interactive TUI menu with a cute purple border - so adorable! 💜
+**Usage:** `marcli` or `marcli cutiepie [--stay-alive]`
+**Details:** Launches the interactive terminal UI with a beautiful purple rounded border.
+Navigate with arrow keys, select with Enter/Space, quit with Ctrl+C or 'q'.
+The `--stay-alive` flag keeps the TUI open after running commands, returning to the menu instead of exiting.
+Can also be configured via `stayAlive` in `config.yml`.

 ### version ✨
 **File:** `version.go`